xsipewe/otp/HOWTO/SYSTEMTAP.md

 Testing
 -------

-SystemTap, unlike DTrace, needs to know what binary it is tracing and has to be able to read that binary before it starts tracing.
-Your probe script therefor has to reference the correct beam emulator and stap needs to be able to find that binary.
+SystemTap, unlike DTrace, must know what binary it is tracing and must be able to read that binary before it starts tracing.
+Your probe script must therefore reference the correct Beam emulator and stap must be able to find that binary.

-The examples are written for "beam", but other versions such as "beam.smp" or "beam.debug.smp" might exist (depending on your configuration).
-Make sure you either specify the full the path of the binary in the probe or your "beam" binary is in the search path.
+The examples are written for "beam", but other versions such as "beam.smp" or "beam.debug.smp" can exist (depending on your configuration).
+Make sure you either specify the full path of the binary in the probe or your "beam" binary is in the search path.

 All available probes can be listed like this:

     # stap -L 'process("beam").mark("*")'

-or:
+or

     # PATH=/path/to/beam:$PATH stap -L 'process("beam").mark("*")'

 Probes in the dtrace.so NIF library like this:

     # PATH=/path/to/dtrace/priv/lib:$PATH stap -L 'process("dtrace.so").mark("*")'

-Running SystemTap scripts
+Running SystemTap Scripts
 -------------------------

-Adjust the process("beam") reference to your beam version and attach the script to a running "beam" instance:
+Adjust the process ("beam") reference to your Beam version and attach the script to a running "beam" instance:

     # stap /path/to/probe/script/port1.systemtap -x <pid of beam>